 - Enter the University of Houston no later than the first fall semester following your graduation from high school or a home-schooled program.

 - Meet with your UH-JAMP Advisor.
-The UH-JAMP Advisors will introduce you to the program, answer your questions about your freshman year coursework and help you to understand the application process for JAMP.
-For more information, contact UH JAMP Director: Dr. Monique Ogletree at email@example.com.
+The UH-JAMP Advisor will introduce you to the program, answer your questions about your freshman year coursework and help you to understand the application process for JAMP.
+For more information, contact UH JAMP Director: Dr. Monique Ogletree at firstname.lastname@example.org.

 - Study Hard - During your freshman year, you must complete at least 27 hours of undergraduate credit (including math and science courses) with a 3.25 or higher cumulative and math and science GPA.
 (No more than 3 hours of AP credit can be counted toward this requirement).